-Most women did not pierce ears so wearing clip-on earrings was a must.
-Large cocktail rings dominated ladies’ fingers except for wedding rings.
+Most women did not pierce their ears, so wearing clip-on earrings was a must.
+Large cocktail rings dominated ladies’ fingers, except for wedding rings.

 Read more articles on 1950s fashion here.

 The 1950s makeup look is a fun one to recreate.
-While it’s mostly based on a woman’s natural beauty, the eyebrows are shaped into a nice arch, the eyes exaggerated with the iconic wingtip and lips soft and full.
+While it’s mostly based on a woman’s natural beauty, the eyebrows are shaped into a nice arch, the eyes exaggerated with the iconic wingtip, and lips are soft and full.
 Learn how to recreate a natural 1950s makeup look here.